GENI-NSF/geni-tools/README-omni.txt

 ==== listaggregates ====
 List the URN and URL for all known aggregates.

- * Format: `omni.py [-a AM_URL_or_nickname] listaggregates`
+Format: `omni.py [-a AM_URL_or_nickname] listaggregates`

- * Examples:
-  * `omni.py listaggregates`
+Sample Usage:
-       List all aggregates from the omni_config 'aggregates' option if supplied, else all aggregates listed by the Clearinghouse
+ * List all aggregates from the omni_config 'aggregates' option if supplied, else all aggregates listed by the Clearinghouse `omni.py listaggregates`
-   * `omni.py -a http://localhost:8001 listaggregates`
-       List just the aggregate from the commandline.
+ * List just the aggregate from the commandline.
-   * `omni.py -a myLocalAM listaggregates`
+    `omni.py -a http://localhost:8001 listaggregates`
-       List just the aggregate from the commandline, looking up the nickname in omni_config.
+ * List just the aggregate from the commandline, looking up the nickname in omni_config.
+    `omni.py -a myLocalAM listaggregates`

 Gets aggregates from:
  - command line (one per -a arg, no URN available), OR
  - command line nickname (one per -a arg, URN may be supplied), OR